 One afternoon there was a knock at my back door.
-Back door guests are best you know.
+Back-door guests are the best you know.
 It was the sweet neighbor lady bringing me a plate full of her Old Fashioned Tea Cakes.
 I had never heard of such a cookie.
 That was nearly 40 years ago.
 This is her recipe which she shared in the church cookbook and I of course purchased a copy.

 Pour yourself a cup of coffee and enjoy reading Christmas cards while nibbling on a few of these scrumptious Old Fashioned Tea Cake Christmas Cookies.

 You can use this recipe any time of the year.
 Use spring, summer or any occasion cookie cutters to suit your purpose.

 These Old Fashioned Tea Cake cookies can be made a day or two in advance.
 Store them in an air-tight container like one of these.
 Plan ahead to have a cookie decorating party with family or children!

 The icing I used was simply a thick mixture of sifted powdered sugar with a drop of milk.
 My husband says these cookies are ‘bakery quality’ and his compliments mean so much since he is quite the baker himself.

 You know that making cookies from scratch is always best and that does mean a little more work on your part but I promise, it is going to be so worth it!

 - 1 tsp.
 Baking soda